-With a tip from a friend, I went out searching for a remote set of petroglyphs in the backcountry wilderness of Joshua Tree National Park.
+With a tip from a friend, I went out searching for a remote set of petroglyphs in the backcountry wilderness of Joshua Tree National Park in early 2020.
 I had a few clues in my search.
 I was looking for petroglyphs that were near an old campsite and hidden on the backside of a large boulder.
 That’s not a lot to go on in the vast wilderness of Joshua Tree but I had a couple of other hints as well.

 After a decent hike over hill and dale, I arrived at a nameless rocky canyon and began a more careful search.
 I bushwhacked through a few canyons before I found the old campsite.
 It was only a fire ring with some firewood stacked next to it.
 There was a surprise waiting though.

 Hidden in an alcove next to the camp, I found two glass jugs, a couple of old tin cans, and a grill.
 Campers must have left them behind many years ago.
 I left them in place for the next explorer to discover as you should too.